fbpx

 Leaves are small and leathery, oval in shape, less than 3/8 inch (1 cm) in length.
 They are often notched at the tip, green above, paler below.
 Leaf margins may turn under and may have a few small teeth.
 There is one central vein.

-Tiny flowers, about 1/4 inch (0.6 cm) in diameter, are tightly clustered at ends of branches; en masse they produce spectacular clouds of fragrant bloom that attract many pollinators.
+Tiny flowers, about 1/4 inch (0.6 cm) in diameter, are tightly clustered at the ends of branches; en masse, they produce spectacular clouds of fragrant bloom that attract many pollinators.
 Each flower has five white sepals and five white petals joined basally into a shallow cup.
-The free portions of sepals are triangular, the petals are spoon-shaped with long, narrow “handles”, giving the flower a lacy look.
-Five stamens spread outward and one pistil is centered in flower base.
-The pistil is surrounded by the nectary, which often glistens with abundant nectar, and gives the flower a green or purple eye.
+The free portions of sepals are triangular; the petals are spoon-shaped with long, narrow “handles”, giving the flower a lacy look.
+Five stamens spread outward, and one pistil is centered in the flower base.
+The pistil is surrounded by the nectary, which often glistens with abundant nectar and gives the flower a green or purple eye.
 Wart-stemmed ceanothus is an early bloomer, usually flowering for a few weeks only between February and May.1

 The fruit is globular with three chambers, exploding when ripe to expel many tiny seeds.27 The base of the fruit is a shallow woody cup that remains on the stem after the fruit has dropped, like little acorn caps.